Wisconsin Backpacking

 CAMPING TYPE

-Waupaca River
+Waupaca River,

 Here’s a super fun one that most hikers don’t think about.
 Fun, and pleasant, and easy.
 A 3-day trip will cover Emmons Creek Segment, Hartman Creek Segment, Waupaca River Segment, and Skunk and Foster Lake Segment.
 A long portion of the trail passes through Hartman Creek State Park where there is a family campground beside Allen Lake.
 There’s a lengthy road connection of 2.2-miles between the Hartman Creek Segment and the Waupaca River Segment, but this walk is along quiet roads with plenty of room to accommodate pedestrians.
 The Waupaca River Segment doesn’t offer many views of the Waupaca River, but it does offer a very unique camping experience at a little log cabin with room for 3-4 inside and plenty of space around it for tents.
 A much shorter 3/4 -mile road connection connects to the Skunk and Foster Lake Segment.
-There’s spacious parking lots at both ends of this trail.
+There are spacious parking lots at both ends of this trail.

 3-DAY/2-NIGHT ITINERARY

-Reserve a campsite at Hartman Creek State Park for night-1 in advance.
 Park your vehicle at the Skunk and Foster Lake State Natural Area parking lot and shuttle down the Emmons Creek trailhead on 2nd Ave.
 Hike 5-miles to reach your site at Hartman Creek SP.

-On Day-two, hike 6-miles along the Ice Age Trail and Nelson Drive and Cobbtown Road to reach the Waupaca River Segment and another 2-miles to reach the log cabin.
+Hike 6-miles along the Ice Age Trail and Nelson Drive and Cobbtown Road to reach the Waupaca River Segment and another 2-miles to reach the log cabin.
 The log cabin is between two large sand quarries, so don’t plan on sleeping in.

 Emmons Creek Segment Trail Article